 Other Vaccine Stocks Could Offer Better Value

 But, if you’re looking for a pure coronavirus vaccine play, there are other opportunities selling at lower (yet still frothy) valuations.
-Take, for example, iBio (NYSEMKT:IBIO), which currently trades at a EV/Sales ratio of 164.
-They aren’t the strongest coronavirus vaccine play out there.
+Take, for example, iBio (NYSEMKT:IBIO), which currently trades at a EV/Sales ratio of 157.6.
+Granted, this name may be more of a gamble.
 But, a binary play like iBio may be a better than a more diversified one like Moderna.

 Moderna shares would bounce back if their vaccine shows success.
 But the potential rise in its stock price, percentage-wise, likely isn’t as great as you’d see with an iBio or an Inovio.